Ei3-kw/MATH3202/a3/code/pt11/communications.typ

 - $R_t$ - required grass at time $t$ per cow (10kg)
 - $G \(S_t\)$ - units of grass available next week given the amount at the start of week t
 - $S_0$ - grass on the field at time initially (10kg) = 100
+- $"MF"$ -  maximum units of feed that can be converted into milk across the herd
 \
 // == Variables
 // - $X_("ct")$ - amount of grass feed to cow $c$ at time $t$